 - 2. Joker as weak trump hunter

-- Some play that when the joker is led, anyone who does not have a trump must play a scoring card if possible.
+- Some play that when the joker is led, the other players must play a trump if they have any, and anyone who does not have a trump must play a scoring card if possible.
 If they have no trumps and no scoring cards, they may play any card.
 The joker itself is regarded as the weakest trump.
 In other words, the joker wins the trick unless anyone has played a trump or one of the three special cards.
 This means that the joker loses the trick in most cases.